smartcontractkit/chainlink-automation/docs/LOG_EVENT_PROVIDER.md

 # Log Event Provider

 This document describes the log event provider, which is the data source for log triggers. \
-The provider is responsible for fetching logs of active log upkeeps, and exposing them to the log observer.
+The provider is responsible for reading logs of active log upkeeps from log poller, and exposing them to the log observer.

 ## Overview

-The provider fetches logs from log poller, and stores them in the log buffer, which will be queried by the log observer (pre processor) for latest logs w/o input, i.e. with no range or any indication for desired upkeeps.
+The provider reads logs from log poller, and stores them in the log buffer, which will be queried by the log observer (pre processor) for latest logs w/o input, i.e. with no range or any indication for desired upkeeps.